Aryamannn/tag-explorer/TagDB/WindowsNotes.md

 # TagDB Notes for Windows

+These notes describe the setup and operation of TagDB on the Windows platform.
+Though very similar conceptually to the process on Mac, it is different in the details.

 ## General Notes

 * You'll be using an app called `git bash` in this process.
 It is like `PowerShell`, but is a Linux-style shell.
 This allows more scripts to work between Windows, Mac, and Linux.
 In these instructions I will refer to it simply as `bash`.